on this page

 Centrepay helps pay bills and expenses as regular deductions from your Centrelink payments.
 This can make it easier for you to budget.

-- promote our payments and services at forums
+- promote our payments and services at community meetings and forums

-- refer you to other services if they can’t help you.
+- refer you to other services if we can’t help you.

 Remote Servicing Teams